Into the Breach is getting a free Advanced Edition expansion

 The Advanced Edition Update makes the game feel new again with more of almost everything!
 Watch the trailer here! [https://t.co/hitrY900Av](https://t.co/hitrY900Av)Check out our website for more details! [https://t.co/P3xLJ5QyLc](https://t.co/P3xLJ5QyLc) 🧵 2/5 pic.twitter.com/sHYbKDuQXkJune 23, 2022

-Even better than all that, the Advanced Edition will be available as a free update for owners of the original Into the Breach—which, by the way, is on sale for $10 in the Steam Summer Sale, which got underway today (opens in new tab).
+Even better than all that, the Advanced Edition will be available as a free update for owners of the original Into the Breach—which, by the way, is on sale for $10 in the 2022 Steam Summer Sale (opens in new tab), which got underway today.

 The Advanced Edition will also see Into the Breach finally released for Android and iOS devices.
 The mobile version of the game will have a revamped interface "to ensure an excellent experience on smaller touch devices like phones," but will otherwise be identical to Into the Breach: Advanced Edition on other platforms.
 Interestingly, it will be available exclusively to Netflix (opens in new tab) subscribers through the Netflix Games service.